rolstu/Leaf-Area-Calculator/README.md

 ## 🌱 Get Started

-This script is open for everyone, aiming to empower researchers, students, and hobbyists alike.
-By utilizing sophisticated OpenCV algorithms, my tool ensures precise leaf area calculation, enabling you to focus on what truly matters in your plant physiology research.
+This script is open for everyone, aiming to help researchers, students, and hobbyists alike.

 Open de ***.exe file***, or run the ***.py script***.
 It will appear a GUI with two inputs: The folder dir containing you well scanned images and the directory where **you want to save your .csv file**